-Each year, Concordia's Department of Music awards music majors and non-music majors up to $7,000 in talent based scholarships in voice, piano, organ, brass, woodwinds, percussion, strings and guitar.
+Each year, Concordia's Department of Music awards music majors and non-music majors talent based scholarships in voice, piano, organ, brass, woodwinds, percussion, strings and guitar.
 This is awarded in addition to other financial aid from Concordia.

 The scholarships are based on musical ability as demonstrated through an audition.
 Scholarships are awarded to musicians who demonstrate the potential to make a substantive musical contribution to Concordia University.